-I have found myself recently downloading all of the airline/flights mobile apps such as Ryanair, Aer Lingus, Skyscanner etc. in order to plan a week away in the summer months, however I have realised that I need to be more prepared and know exactly where I want to go and budget for that kind of holiday...
-A trip to Tenerife is very different to hiking in the Alps!
+I have found myself recently downloading apps such as Ryanair, Aer Lingus, Skyscanner etc. in order to plan a week away in the summer months, however I have realised that I need to be more prepared and know exactly where I want to go and budget for that kind of holiday...
+A trip to Tenerife is very different to hiking in the Alps!.

 Searching for a job is like trying to plan this holiday and here are 5 easy steps that I have learnt to do this:

 Am I looking for a sun holiday by the beach where I sip on cocktails for the week, or an adventure holiday where I don’t have a minute to relax?

 Likewise, if you are looking for a new job and new beginnings, you need to sit down and figure out what it is you are hoping to get from a role: